Sync collections and specifications reference

 What if examples or example fields exist in a specification but not a collection?

 Examples or example values explicitly defined in the specification remain unchanged and preserved, even when related schemas or components are updated.
-The system doesn’t generate or synchronize examples from collections to specifications.
+By default, the system doesn’t generate or sync values from collections to specifications.

 What if a request exists in a specification but not a collection?